Close

 United Kingdom

-I am the Director of the International Centre for Evidence in Disability, a research group at LSHTM that works to expand the research and teaching activities of LSHTM in the field of global disability.
+I am the founder and Co-director of the International Centre for Evidence in Disability, a research group at LSHTM that works to expand the research and teaching activities of LSHTM in the field of global disability.
+I have been working at LSHTM since 2002.

 Affiliations